NeutrinosPlatform/cordova-plugin-document-scanner/README.md

 # cordova-plugin-document-scanner

+> *Note :- Please raise a pull request if there are fixes or enhancements that you want to add!*

 This plugin defines a global `scan` object, which provides an API for scan the document from taking pictures and choosing image from the system's library.

 Although the object is attached to the global scoped `window`, it is not available until after the `deviceready` event.